vsbenas/parser-gen/README.md

 5. Optional: **e<sub>1</sub>**?
 6. And-predicate: &**e<sub>1</sub>**.
 Consumes no input.
 7. Not-predicate: !**e<sub>1</sub>**.
 Consumes no input.
+8. Error label: **e<sub>1</sub>**^{errorName}.
+Note that errors are generated automatically, but can be added to the grammar and will have precedence over the automatically generated ones.

 More detailed descriptions (including prioritization) of these can be found [here](https://en.wikipedia.org/wiki/Parsing_expression_grammar).